MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-keyboard-requeststatechange.md

 ---
-Description: Requests that the state of the element be changed. ms.assetid: D1742588-D932-4FE1-8D2A-E410BEE371FF
+description: Requests that the state of the element be changed. ms.assetid: D1742588-D932-4FE1-8D2A-E410BEE371FF
 title: RequestStateChange method of the Msvm_Keyboard class ms.topic: reference